shuozhixu/Modelling_2024/README.md

 #### HfMoNbTaTi with CSRO

-Following [the paper](http://dx.doi.org/10.1063/5.0116898), four levels of CSRO were considered, with the material annealed at 300 K, 600 K, and 900 K, respectively.
+Following [this paper](http://dx.doi.org/10.1063/5.0116898), four levels of CSRO were considered, with the material annealed at 300 K, 600 K, and 900 K, respectively.
 In what follows, let's call them 300KMDMC, 600KMDMC, 900KMDMC, respectively.

 The material 300KMDMC was studied at 0 K and 300 K, respectively.
 Results are in `data_300KMDMC.txt`.